canvas-medical/documentation/collections/_api/claim.md

               List of service charges to be used in the claim.<br><br>
               `sequence` should be unique for each item in the message.<br><br>
               `diagnosisSequence` should have one or more `sequence` values from the `diagnosis` section.<br><br>
               `productOrService` is an object that specifies the coding of the service.
-We use the first coding where system is **http://hl7.org/fhir/us/core/ValueSet/us-core-procedure-code**.<br><br>
+Canvas uses the first coding where system is **http://hl7.org/fhir/us/core/ValueSet/us-core-procedure-code**.<br><br>
               `modifier` specifies the list of charge modifier codings.
 Canvas accepts the first element where the coding's system is **http://hl7.org/fhir/us/carin-bb/ValueSet/AMACPTCMSHCPCSModifiers**.
 Canvas uses the 2 character modifiers from this ValueSet.<br><br>
             type: array[json]
             required: true